AmmarYousaf6/bizcuit-todo-application/README.md

    -- Show active todo list on the dashboard
 - Get Completed Todo list per user
     -- Show todo list that has been marked as completed.
+- Database import won't be necessary, the server will automatically synchronize the tables.
 ## Code Format & Linters used

      - EsLint